Controller Area Network (CAN) Bus

 Why use CAN Bus instead of Ethernet for AGVs?

-While Ethernet offers higher bandwidth for cameras and LiDAR, CAN Bus is superior for "low-level" control tasks.
-It provides deterministic timing, higher noise immunity, and lower hardware costs for connecting motor drivers, encoders, and safety sensors where reliability is more critical than raw data throughput.
+Ethernet crushes it for high-bandwidth gear like cameras and LiDAR, but CAN Bus rules "low-level" control jobs.
+It nails deterministic timing, shrugs off noise like a champ, and keeps hardware costs low for motor drivers, encoders, and safety sensors—where rock-solid reliability beats sheer data speed every time.

 Why do I need 120 Ohm termination resistors?